catavallejos/TutorialBASiCS/README.md

 ## The tutorial

-Scripts and slides are available in the folders 'Scripts' and 'Slides' of this repository, respectively.
+The script and results of this tutorial are available in the folder 'Materials'.

 ## Contact